The Best Flea Collars for Dogs (Review) in 2020

 If your dog has super-sensitive skin and cannot stand harsh chemicals, we recommend this herbal repellent by Mercola.
 Effective for up to three to four months, it works to repel ticks, fleas, and mosquitos in a gentle way.
 The active ingredients continue to slowly diffuse over time, and its waterproof design ensures that it continues to work well, even if it happens to get wet.

-Suitable for puppies, adult dogs, and cats, it uses a special blend of oils rather than the harsh chemicals which are used in other similar products.
+Suitable for puppies, adult dogs, and cats, it uses a special blend of essential oils rather than the harsh chemicals which are used in other similar products.
 While natural and gentle, bear in mind that this type of a product is not as effective as collars with harsher chemicals so it may not be suitable for outdoor pets who spend all or most of their time playing in long grass.

 Best Flea Collar for Dogs Buying Guide & FAQ